What the best circular saw

 - Adequate cutting power.
 A saw should be able to stand up to a hefty

-writing for the Journal of Light Construction, says a 15-amp in-line saw --
+the Journal of Light Construction, says a 15-amp in-line saw -- worm drive or

 - A snag-free blade guard.
 The blade guard is a crucial safety feature, but